jsuvs/gptswarm/README.md

 ### ChatGPT to ChatGPT

-The experients in this repository are aimed towards ChatGPT instances talking to one another and seeing what behavior can emerge from a swarm of ChatGPTs wired up.
-Can they coordinate themselves?
-A major obstacle is to ability of ChatGPT to obey instructions.
+The experients in this repository are aimed towards ChatGPT instances talking to one another rather than with people.
+The goal is to se whether more intelligent behavior can emerge from a swarm of ChatGPTs wired up.
+Can they set up to coordinate themselves?

 ### ChatGPT Disobeying Instructions